Space image Jupiter and its three months, in the foreground the ESA probe “Juice"

 Magnetic fields are everywhere in our solar system.
 They draw structures into space that are influenced by every medium they pass through – rock, water, plasma, etc. Thus, the magnetic field lines around a planet not only show us what is going on outside a celestial body, but also what is going on inside it: this can relate to its composition as well as to mineral resources or landmines.
 ESA's “Juice” spacecraft is currently on its way to Jupiter – the largest planet in our solar system.
 It has a high-precision sensor on board to determine where water, i.e. the prerequisite for life, might be found in Jupiter's moons.

-Developed by physicist Roland Lammegger and his team at Graz University of Technology, the sensor named CDSM (Coupled Dark State Magnetometer) uses quantum physics to measure magnetic fields many times more accurately than its classical predecessors.
+Developed by physicist Roland Lammegger and his team at Graz University of Technology in collaboration with the Space Research Institute (IWF) of the Austrian Academy of Sciences, the sensor named CDSM (Coupled Dark State Magnetometer) uses quantum physics to measure magnetic fields many times more accurately than its classical predecessors.
 While the previous models also had to be regularly readjusted, the new quantum sensor can determine magnetic fields for weeks on end.
 Sponsored by the Austrian Science Fund FWF, the “1000 Ideas” project “An optical 3D quantum sensor for magnetic fields” is now intended to enhance the sensor:

 “At the moment, this quantum interference magnetometer is a so-called scalar magnetometer.
 In principle, it 'only' measures the strength of the magnetic field.
 We now want to transform it into a compass that indicates the field’s direction and strength,” explains Roland Lammegger.
 Such innovative technology could combine an arsenal of magnetic field sensors in a single device.